jailuthra/jailuthra.github.io/_posts/2013-04-28-awesome-wm.md

 layout: post
 title: "Awesome WM"
 summary: "Since a month I have not used any desktop environment like KDE or Gnome on my Arch desktop (called HaVoK).
 It has been a great experience so far.
-What I’ve been using is called Awesome, a word that describes it very well!"
+What I have been using is called Awesome, a word that describes it very well!"
 category:
 tags:
 - arch